sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 Save this workbook as `Materialization`.

-Click the `hamburger icon` and select `Schedule materialization`:
+Click the `hamburger icon` (the 3-dots) and select `Schedule materialization`:

 <img src="assets/am7.png" width="600"/>

 On the Schedules screen, we can create one or more times when this materialization will run.

-Since we only have one element in our Workbook (Page 1 - Orders), and no groupings, that is what is selected.
+Since we only have one element in our Workbook (Page 1 - Orders) and no groupings, that is what is selected.

 Configure the schedule to be once a day, at 3am and your timezone: